-However, FAA radar sites recorded the aircraft maintaining its airspeed when the CIA said it was climbing sharply–two mutually exclusive phenomena.
+However, the FAA radar sites mentioned above recorded the aircraft maintaining its airspeed when the CIA said it was climbing sharply–two mutually exclusive phenomena.

-The law of conservation of energy excluded the climb
+The law of conservation of energy excludes the climb

 In theory, Flight 800 could have climbed sharply.
 Stunt pilots regularly perform such climbs by exchanging airspeed for altitude.
 A stunt plane’s kinetic energy (one half the mass of the aircraft times the square of its velocity) is converted into potential energy (the gain in altitude times the mass of the aircraft times gravity).
 The steeper the climb, the more energy converted, causing a greater reduction in airspeed.

 Since Flight 800 did not slow down, there wasn’t enough energy available to ascend sharply.
-The law of conservation of energy excluded the climb by requiring that any proposed gain in potential energy be accounted for.
+It is the law of conservation of energy that excludes the climb by requiring that any proposed gain in potential energy be accounted for.
 And since the maximum thrust of Flight 800’s engines could not maintain even half of the climb rate shown in government animations, the required energy was missing.